himalayan-simba/HospitalManagementSystem/README.md

-This file can be run directly via command prompt.
-The entire project was built without an IDE
+This file can be run directly via the command prompt.
+The entire project was built without an IDE in the summer of 2009